Pritsam/Parser_CPL/Exercise.md

   `\{\d\d\d\d-\d\d-\d\d \d\d:\d\d:\d\d\}`
 - A variable is defined by the regular expression `[ijklmn]`
-- An number expression is defined as in the sample grammar or as a result of a function returning a number or as the difference of two timestamp values.
+- A number expression is defined as in the sample grammar or as a result of a function returning a number or as the difference of two timestamp values.
 - A timestamp expression is defined as a timestamp value plus or minus a number expression giving the offset in seconds.